ankit7540/MappingSpec_Analysis/README.md

 # MappingSpec_Analysis
-Set of procedures for analysis of mapping (spectroscopic) data
+Set of procedures for analysis of spatial mapping (spectroscopic) data, for exmaple, Raman imaging.